 The Company has a stock repurchase program.
-Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 2,500,000 shares of Matthews' common stock under the program, of which 2,169,470 shares had been repurchased as of September 30, 2011.
-In November 2011, the Company's Board of Directors approved the continuation of its stock repurchase program and increased the total authorization for stock repurchases by an additional 2,500,000 shares.
+Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 2,500,000 shares of Matthews' common stock under the program, of which 1,814,651 shares remain available for repurchase as of September 30, 2012.
 The buy-back program is designed to increase shareholder value, enlarge the Company's holdings of its common stock, and add to earnings per share.
 Repurchased shares may be retained in treasury, utilized for acquisitions, or reissued to employees or other purchasers, subject to the restrictions of the Company's Restated Articles of Incorporation.

-Consolidated working capital was \$208.1 million at September 30, 2011, compared to \$187.5 million and \$173.1 million at September 30, 2010 and 2009, respectively.
+Consolidated working capital was \$204.4 million at September 30, 2012, compared to \$208.1 million and \$187.5 million at September 30, 2011 and 2010, respectively.
+Working capital at September 30, 2012 reflected an increase in accounts receivable and inventory, and an increase in the current portion of estimated contingent consideration related to acquisitions.
 Working capital at September 30, 2011 reflected an increase in accounts receivable and inventory in connection with recent acquisitions.
 Working capital at September 30, 2010 reflected an increase in accounts receivable and inventory in connection with recent acquisitions.
-Working capital at September 30, 2009 reflected an increase in cash and investments and a reduction in current maturities of long-term debt.
-Cash and cash equivalents were \$60.3 million at September 30, 2011, compared to \$59.7 million and \$57.8 million at September 30, 2010 and 2009, respectively.
-The Company's current ratio was 2.3 at September 30, 2011, 2010 and 2009.
+Cash and cash equivalents were \$58.3 million at September 30, 2012, compared to \$61.7 million and \$59.7 million at September 30, 2011 and 2010, respectively.
+The Company's current ratio was 2.1 at September 30, 2012 and 2.3 at September 30, 2011 and 2010.